2504822K/2504822Ksonicarts.io/Week2.md

 ## Sonic Arts: Individual Creative Project – Project Proposal

-1. Write a brief project proposal below, detailing what the creative project you think you’d like to tackle might be ?
+1.Write a brief project proposal below, detailing what the creative project you think you’d like to tackle might be ?

 - I will compose an audiovisual work consisting of either 1 full length audiovisual composition of roughly 10-12 minutes or 4 3-minute audiovisual compositions making up an EP.
 If it’s the EP format, a central theme will be chosen and adhered to so that they appear uniform and connected to some extent.
 At the moment, I have collected audio samples provided free by NASA which I could use to compose the music aspect of the piece, so space could be the theme, but I am not sure yet.